Dubai Creek Tower: Dubai New Megatall Skyscraper!

 - Will Dubai Creek Tower be finished?

 Yes, the Dubai Creek Tower is expected to be completed in the near future.
-While the original completion date was scheduled for 2020/2021, various factors, including the global construction landscape and unforeseen challenges, have contributed to some delays.
-As of the latest updates, the tower’s construction progress has been advancing, and it’s on track to become one of the world’s tallest skyscrapers by 2025.
+While the original completion date was scheduled for 2020/2021, various factors, including the global construction landscape have contributed to some delays.
+As of the latest updates in 2023, the tower’s construction in underway, and it’s on track to become one of the world’s tallest skyscrapers by 2025.

 - Is Dubai Creek Tower taller than Burj Khalifa?